frenchja/frenchja.github.com/source/_posts/2014-04-25-formatting-sweave-and-knitr-output-for-2-digits.markdown

 @
 ```

 The default rounding behavior of knitr works well *until* a value contains a 0 after rounding, such as 123.10.
-Using `round(123.10,2)` outputs 123.1.
+Running the expression `round(123.10,2)` outputs 123.1.
 In this case, every other value in the manuscript table would be aligned at the decimal place *except* for the unlucky value - sticking out like a sore thumb.
 To fix this, you *could* use `sprintf("%.2f", pi)` every time you have to call `\Sexpr{}` in the manuscript - but then what's the advantage of using [knitr](http://yihui.name/knitr/)?
-This hack unnecessarily complicates the manuscript.
+This hack unnecessarily complicates the manuscript and distracts from the writing process.

 ### Modify the default inline_hook for knitr
-After seeing a [StackOverflow answer by Josh O'Brien](https://stackoverflow.com/questions/11062497/how-to-avoid-using-round-in-every-sexpr), I realized that the default inline_hook for knitr could be easily modified to use the [`sprintf()`](http://stat.ethz.ch/R-manual/R-devel/library/base/html/sprintf.html) command instead of [`round()`](http://stat.ethz.ch/R-manual/R-devel/library/base/html/Round.html).
-The change will forcibly output all values to 2 decimal places.
+After seeing a [StackOverflow answer by Josh O'Brien](https://stackoverflow.com/questions/11062497/how-to-avoid-using-round-in-every-sexpr), I realized that the default inline_hook function for knitr could be easily modified to use the [`sprintf()`](http://stat.ethz.ch/R-manual/R-devel/library/base/html/sprintf.html) command instead of [`round()`](http://stat.ethz.ch/R-manual/R-devel/library/base/html/Round.html).
+The minute change will forcibly output all manuscript values to 2 decimal places.
 Below, we see the default behavior for knitr when processing inline R expressions:

 ```r knitr's Default Hook
 library(knitr)